publiccodenet/about/activities/workshops/governance-game/session-proposal.md

 ## Session title

-Will you play the trump card? — Understanding how public organizations can work together to maintain open source software
+Governance track: Interactive game exploring how public organisations can maintain shared and collaborative open source software together.

+## Session decsription

+Dodging calamity while managing code contributions from multiple vendors and agreeing on new features to co-finance - what card will you play next?

 ## Target audience